achimmihca/UniInject/README.md

 UniInject has been created originally for [UltraStar Play](https://github.com/UltraStar-Deluxe/Play).
 If you like singing, karaoke, or SingStar then go check it out ;)

+If you are interested in a bit of history on DI and the approach taken by other (Java) libs then I recommend you the first minutes of [this talk](https://www.youtube.com/watch?v=oK_XtfXPkqw) from Google Developers on YouTube.
+The talk covers a bit of Spring and XML bean definitions, Google Guice (UniInject and Zenject are similar to Guice), and Dagger 2.